dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

 network. building these structures gives you an economic advantage before access to maritime trade routes.

-with aqueducts, romans could position cities and forts in more central, easily defended areas that depended on roman infrastructure. similarly, these extended settlements and trade routes would be more difficult for enemies to compromise. at the time when these were initially built, anyone pushing too far into your territory would likely run out of supplies. if any these ideas are on the right track, then there should be more architectural evidence around the smaller sites at higher elevations. specifically, pottery.
+(already used: with aqueducts, romans could position cities and forts in more central, easily defended areas that depended on roman infrastructure.) similarly, these extended settlements and trade routes would be more difficult for enemies to compromise. at the time when these were initially built, anyone pushing too far into your territory would likely run out of supplies. if any these ideas are on the right track, then there should be more architectural evidence around the smaller sites at higher elevations. specifically, pottery.

 - also could be a game trap, though why are they all constructed pointing towards the increase in gradient?